 This shared first year provides you with a thorough knowledge of the fundamentals of biology, through topics such as the diversity of form and function in animals, plants and micro-organisms.

 You also study modules in ecology, evolution, biochemistry, cell biology and genetics, and select a topic in agriculture, marine biology or psychology.

 All of our Biology and Zoology degrees are designed to ensure that you gain practical experience.
-You have the opportunity to take part in a number of field courses including:
+Practical laboratory experience is emphasised in several modules, including:

 We also offer a vocational placement module, which enables you to enhance your CV by gaining academic credit for work in biology off campus.